The top 10 mobile games of summer 2026 on Android and iOS

 What makes the difference this summer is the accumulated free content volume If you've never played Genshin, you literally have hundreds of hours of quests, exploration, and dungeons ahead of you - all without spending a penny.
 For a holiday game, it's unbeatable.

-The only criticism: the game now weighs over 25 GB on mobile.
+The only criticism: the game now weighs more than 25 GB on mobile.
 Plan for space.

 Price: Free-to-play | Platforms: Android, iOS, PC, PS4, PS5, Xbox, Switch